Note

 Kubernetes native integration

-Azure Files integrates seamlessly with Kubernetes through the Container Storage Interface (CSI) driver, allowing you to provision and manage file shares using standard Kubernetes constructs like persistent volumes (PV) and persistent volume claims (PVC).
-The CSI driver handles all the complexity of Azure API interactions, authentication, and mount operations, providing a native Kubernetes experience for storage management.
+Azure Files integrates with Kubernetes through the Azure Files Container Storage Interface (CSI) driver.
+You provision and manage file shares by using persistent volumes (PV) and persistent volume claims (PVC).
+The CSI driver handles Azure API calls, authentication through managed identity or storage account key, and mount operations.

 SSD file shares for optimal performance